Moudud Ahmed: Personal life and family

 Ahmed was married to Hasna Jasimuddin Moudud, a daughter of the Bengali poet Jasimuddin.
-They have a daughter, poet Ana Kashfiya Moudud.
+They raised a daughter, poet Ana Kashfiya Moudud.
 Their eldest son, Asif Momtaz Moudud, died at the age of 3.
 Another son, Aman Momtaj Moudud, died of dengue fever in 2015.

 Ahmed was a practicing barrister in the Supreme Court of Bangladesh.
 He was a fellow at Heidelberg University in Germany and a visiting fellow at Harvard University in the United States.
 In the fall of 1997, he was the Bland Visiting Professor at George Washington University's Elliott School of International Affairs.
 He was also a member of the Elliott School's International Council.

 Death

 On 30 December 2020, Ahmed was hospitalized in Dhaka due to a decrease in haemoglobin levels and eventually suffered a stroke.
 A few weeks later, a pacemaker was implanted.

 Ahmed was hospitalized for pulmonary congestion and kidney complications in Singapore on 1 February 2021.
 He died a month later on 16 March at the age of 80.

 On 12 March 2022, Ahmed's wife, Hasna Jasimuddin Moudud, claimed that Ahmed was assassinated.